Terrycoco/nextjs-redux-boilerplate/README.md

 - persistent storage of redux store across pages and browser refreshes
 - material-ui (with customized theme)
 - SASS
-- service worker registration at root scope
+- service worker registration at root scope for offline capability
-- module aliases (relative paths normally not needed)
+- module aliases (relative paths not needed in modules)
 - file compression

 ## To Install